-Volkswagen has not released specs on the new Touareg, but all trims are expected to come with a navigation system – a rare standard feature even in a luxury SUV.
-Reviewers really like the system because it displays maps and directions in a three-dimensional view.
+Reviewers really like the navigation system because it displays maps and directions in a three-dimensional view.
 The navigation system also comes with a 60-Gigabyte hard drive and satellite radio.

 - "The onboard systems and satellite navigation are intuitive to use through the VW's touchscreen interface.
 The on-screen monitoring of the hybrid system is not too different from the best we've seen in other premium hybrids." -- Edmunds

 - "The user interface is simple and straightforward and the navigation system offers 3D views of the terrain as well as the outlines of buildings.
 Tapping on a building will even bring up any information available on it, which is typically limited to major landmarks.
 Also embedded in this system is an optional and impressive Dynaudio stereo backed by a 620-watt amplifier and a 60-gigabyte hard drive." -- Motor Trend